Rich-Harris/svelte-gl/README.md

 Firstly, the job is easier in some respects than Svelte's DOM manipulation — rather than surgically updating parts of the document, in WebGL land we just re-render the entire world on any state change.

-But the flip side is that it's probably not enough to just convert each element in the graph into a draw call; we probably need to do more work up-front to figure out there are no constraint violations (e.g. in the example above, we need to ensure that `#my-box` refers to an element that currently exists, and figure out its position so that it can be set as the target of the camera and the light).
+But the flip side is that it's probably not enough to just convert each element in the graph into a draw call; we probably need to do more work up-front to figure out there are no constraint violations (e.g. in the example above, we need to ensure that `#my-box` refers to an element that currently exists, and figure out its position so that it can be set as the target of the camera and the light.
+Though maybe it should be `target={boxPos}` anyway).

+By far the easiest way to get started — and probably the most sensible, long-term — would be to add a new compiler target within Svelte itself.
+That way we wouldn't need to reimplement a bunch of stuff, and the two projects would stay in sync.
+The danger is that the experiment doesn't pan out, and Svelte is left with a vestigial appendage, so it would require buy-in from the Svelte community.
+The alternative would be to extract the different compiler targets out from Svelte into separate packages (`@sveltejs/compile-dom`, `@sveltejs/compile-ssr`, `@sveltejs/compile-gl`) that the core calls out to.
+I haven't looked into how feasible that would be.

 ## Misc thoughts